-Proceeds from Vintage with Love Johannesburg will go to:
+Proceeds from Vintage with Love will go to:

 The Link is recognised by Gauteng educational authorities, and has permission to operate during school hours and work with children in Grade 2 and Grade 3 who are identified by valid testing to be at risk of not achieving their potential.

 Regular lunch programs increase enrollment at schools and reduce truancy rates.
-Students participating in a school feeding program attend school more frequently than those who do not.
 Academic performance also improves with test scores increasing in students who have access to a daily meal through a school feeding program.

 Today, 19.6% of all children in South Africa are orphans, with approximately 1.9 Million of those children orphaned as a result of HIV and AIDS.
 Unemployment is a severe problem where The Lunchbox Fund works, resulting in many of the students at their partner schools not having access to adequate nutrition or basic health care.